 Five Student Sponsorships Available

-To help promote exposure to – and encourage participation in – B.C.’s administrative tribunal community, BCCAT is offering five, no-cost registrations for students in legal or dispute resolution studies to attend the BCCAT Annual Educational Conference.
+To help promote exposure to – and encourage participation in – BC’s administrative tribunal community, every year BCCAT offers five, no-cost registrations for students in legal or dispute resolution studies to attend the BCCAT Annual Educational Conference.

 What’s included: Funding includes a full conference package, up to $250 for travel and accommodation expenses, and plenty of networking opportunities for each student selected.